 Follow Your Style

 If you’re naturally talkative and share information easily, you’ll probably want to update co-workers and your boss on your recovery.
 If you’re more private, just tell everyone you’re doing fine and let it go at that.
 (You can expect your supervisor to honor your requests for confidentiality.)
 How much you divulge can also depend on the work environment and whether other employees have taken time off for cancer treatment and returned to work successfully.

 Get up to Speed

 It is important to feel confident again about your job abilities.
 How do you do so?

 - Test your psyche.
 Just as important as feeling capable of doing the job is feeling psychologically up to speed.
-If you're feeling below par, you might seek one-on-one counseling from a social worker or a therapist, or join a support group of other cancer patients returning to work.
+If you’re feeling below par, you might seek one-on-one counseling from a social worker or a therapist, or join a support group of other cancer patients who are returning to work.

 - Evaluate your readiness to work.
 Are you ready to come back full-time or part-time?
 If part-time sounds more feasible, consider what accommodations you will need.
 Do mornings work better, or afternoons?
-Take into account any medications you are on and their possible side effects;.
-Will they impair your ability to drive to work, for instance, or to stay alert during marathon meetings?
+Take into account any medications you are on and their possible side effects — will they impair your ability to drive to work, for instance, or to stay alert during marathon meetings?

 - Attend workshops or seminars to refresh your skills.

-- Attend industry events to keep your knowledge up-to-date
+- Attend industry events to keep your knowledge up-to-date.

 Make a Plan